 Where possible additional ducting should be provided that contributes to a local access network for the wider community.
-The costs associated with this can be considered alongside any other requirements and be subject to viability testing.

 Superfast broadband and better mobile connectivity can make a significant difference to those living and working in villages and rural areas.
 Both the Resident and Business Surveys confirmed that broadband speed in the Parish is slow.